jarcode-foss/glava/README.md

 **What needs to be done:**

 - Fix breaks in audio spectrum read from the PulseAudio server (possibly a scheduling issue?)
+- Add more visualizer modules and clean up existing ones

 **What is complete:**